 a.
-The area-of-review for individual hydrocarbon storage wells shall be a fixed radius around the wellbore of not less than 1320 feet.
+The area of review for individual hydrocarbon storage wells shall be a fixed radius around the wellbore of not less than 1320 feet.

 b.
-The area-of-review for wells in a hydrocarbon storage project area (area permit), shall be the project area plus a circumscribing area the width of which is not less than 1320 feet.
-The area of review for new hydrocarbon storage wells within an existing area permit shall be a circumscribing area around the proposed hydrocarbon storage well the width of which is not less than 1320 feet.
+The area of review for wells in a hydrocarbon storage project area (area permit), shall be the project area plus a circumscribing area the width of which is not less than 1320 feet.
+The area of review for new hydrocarbon storage wells within an existing area permit shall be the project area plus a circumscribing area the width of which is not less than 1320 feet.
 Only information outlined in §313.E.2, not previously assessed as part of the area permit application review or as part of the review of an application for a subsequent hydrocarbon storage well located within the approved area permit, shall be considered.

 c.
-Exception shall be noted as in Subparagraphs 2.c and d below.
+Exception shall be noted as in §313.E.2.c and d below.

 2. Subsurface Delineation.
-At a minimum, the following shall be identified within the area-of-review:
+At a minimum, the following shall be identified within the area of review:

-a. all known active, inactive, and abandoned wells within the area-of-review with known depth of penetration into the cap rock or salt stock;
+a. all known active, inactive, and abandoned wells within the area of review with known depth of penetration into the cap rock or salt stock;